OktaEdu/es-delivery-platform/lab-guide/module7-net.md

 3. Navigate to `C:\ClassFiles\platform\hook\DotNet\NetCoreHooks`, and open the `NetCoreHooks17.sln` file.

 4. If warned about security, click `OK` to open the solution.

-5. Under Solution Explorer panel, right-click the `NetCoreHooks17` project and select `Properties`.

-6. Save the project, accepting any security certificates, and then close the Properties tab.

 ### Explore the EventController Class